walkerdb/bentley_code/summarization/web_logs/README.md

 #Exploring the Bentley's web logs
-Provides a relatively simple interface to extract summarized info from the Bentley's server logs.
+A relatively simple interface to extract summarized info from the Bentley's server logs.

 ##Requirements: